sebafonte/machine-learning-examples/README.md

 Actually it has a problem because it does'nt seem to apply the loaded weights, because predictions in the notebook for just use the networks does'nt predict right, but weights seems to be the same.

+SIGID-GRC-capturer
+===

+Example for capturing signals.
+Does'nt work actually, just uploaded for backup and continue working on it.